Table of Contents

 The rolled steel sections can be driven upto36 m in length and can take a load up to 170 tons.

 Screw piles can have lengths up to 24 m and working loads up to 250 tons are possible.

 Steel piles are mostly used as end-bearing piles.
 They are usually designed in smaller sections with a diameter ranging between 10 inches to 24 inches.

 Some of the advantages of steel piles are listed as follows:

 1. Due to the smaller sectional area, such piles are easy to handle.

-2. Steel piles can be driven easily through hard strata of soil and can be taken up to deeper depth.
+2. Steel piles can be driven easily through hard strata of soil and can be taken up to deeper depths.